Daniel-iel/Spinner/README.md

 ## Documentation

-See Learn: Getting Started for setting up your project [here](https://spinnerframework.com/).
+Refer to 'Learn: Getting Started' for comprehensive instructions on setting up your project. [here](https://spinnerframework.com/).

 ## Contributors